LaurenAStrong/Airbnb-EDA-Project/README.md

 # Airbnb User Bookings Analysis

-This repository documents the process of extracting insights from multiple Airbnb datasets, joining them on a common key, cleaning them, analyzing for insights, and presenting the results with graphs and business-impactful summaries.
+This repository documents the process of extracting insights from multiple Airbnb datasets, joining them, cleaning them, analyzing for insights, and presenting the results with graphs and business-impactful summaries.

-The first data is Airbnb user booking data.We use this data to perform exploratory data analysis for Airbnb, providing stakeholders with key insights about Airbnb users.
+The first data is Airbnb user booking data.
+We use this data to perform exploratory data analysis for Airbnb, providing stakeholders with key insights about Airbnb users.

 The second part of this document outlines a second dataset, from Airbnb as well.
 This one provides product usage data and marketing data, and we will use it to extract insights for both marketing and product.